telerik/reporting-docs/knowledge-base/manipulate-table-rows-based-on-their-position-in-the-physical-page.md

 ## Description
-In some scenarios with alternating table row colors, it is necessary on each new page the first data row to have constant background color, independent on the color of the previous row rendered on the previous page.
+In some scenarios with alternating table row colors, it is necessary on each new page the first data row to have constant background color, independent on the color of the previous row rendered as last on the previous page.
+The column headers should be rendered on each page with unaltered properties.

 ## Solution
 The Reporting engine uses the GDI to calculate the space occupied by report elements.
-This functionality is not exposed in our API.
+This functionality is not exposed in the Reporting API.
 Therefore, it is necessary to use [System.Reflection](https://docs.microsoft.com/en-us/dotnet/api/system.reflection?view=netframework-4.8) to modify the color of the items in a table row based on their position on the page.
 This can be done in the [ItemDataBinding event](../e-telerik-reporting-reportitembase-itemdatabinding) of a Page section (e.g. _PageHeader_).
-The main idea is to get the actual processing height of the table row (here we need reflection as these properties are not exposed) and calculate whether it will fit on the current page or needs to be transferred to the next page with its background color reset.
+The main idea is to get the actual measured height of the table row (here we need reflection as these properties are not exposed) and calculate whether it will fit on the current page or needs to be transferred to the next page with its background color reset.

-Note that for simplicity the code assumes that all the measures are in inches.
-The first for-cycle in the __pageHeaderSection1_ItemDataBinding__ event handler is used to skip the table headers - their count should be known apriori.
-The second for-cycle is the one that iterates over the data rows and their items (only _TextBoxes_ for simplicity) and sets their color.
-The processingReportInstance field is used to avoid multiple identical modifications of the same report item properties.
+For simplicity in the code we assume that all the measures are in inches.

 ```CSharp
 namespace ReportLibrary1